coderdiaz/coderdiaz/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on **A platform to connect designer with designers**.
+- 🔭 I’m currently working on **A platform to connect designers with designers**.
 - 🌱 I’m currently learning **Go, Algorithms and UI Design**.
 - 💬 Ask me about **Node, Vue, React and GraphQL**.
 - 📫 How to reach me: [@coderdiaz](https://twitter.com/coderdiaz) on Twitter.
 - 😄 Pronouns: He/Him.

 I write sometimes.
 Mostly about my work and me at [https://coderdiaz.me](https://coderdiaz.me).
+I'm currently available for freelance and contract work, you can [Contact Me](mailto:hey@coderdiaz.me) for email or [@coderdiaz](https://twitter.com/coderdiaz) on Twitter.

 ### These are the languages I have been working with
 <!--START_SECTION:waka-->
 ```text